Stalking And Orders Of Protection

-Ladan Law: Stalking can be considered a form of domestic violence and those cases are prosecuted by the domestic violence unit and fall under the purview of domestic violence statute’s.
+Ladan Law: Stalking can be considered a form of domestic violence and those cases are prosecuted by the domestic violence unit and fall under the purview of domestic violence statute’s and you need the best domestic violence attorney in Orlando.
 It is very common for a legitimate victim of domestic violence to file an injunction or order of protection.
 An injunction is protective orders imposed by the judge.

 There’s a whole separate process in the civil cases and they’re called domestic violence injunctions.
 People used to call them restraining orders.
 It’s a civil process where in the petitioner will make an allegation that she or he is in fear of the other person; and a history of domestic violence certainly would be detrimental in that hearing.
 Legitimate fear on the part of the one of the parties is something that the judge is would also look at.
 There are very specific requirements for a civil injunction, but civil injunctions are very common when there’s an allegation of domestic violence.

 Some of the subjects that are discussed at a civil injunction are if the state should prohibit contact in any form or fashion between these two people.
 Also, should the respondent, who would, nine times out of ten, be the defendant in the criminal case, be responsible for child support payments while this is pending.
 They also address if the respondent should be allowed any visitation with their children or supervised visitation with their children and should they be required to take a domestic violence class, even if the criminal case is never filed upon.